 First things first, you’ll want to brush up on the setting you’ll be working in.
 You may have an out of state assignment that you are moving for, so don’t forget to pack all of your phys-dys books for adults, your mental health books, and your pediatrics books for the setting you’re going to.

 If you’re going to work in any rehab setting, really brush up on muscles, nerves, innervations, and dermatomes.
 This is all the tricky stuff from neuro and anatomy.
 Be sure to watch videos of Manual Muscle testing, goniometry, and transfers.
-This is a great one on manual muscle testing.

-If you’re doing an inpatient rehab FW, the outcome measures such as FIMs can be tricky if you haven’t used them before.
+If you’re doing an inpatient rehab fieldwork, the outcome measures such as FIMs can be tricky if you haven’t used them before.
 Definitely do your research on them as well as typical interventions for the setting.